Fanny Hill: Publishing history

 Initially, there was no governmental reaction to the novel.
 However, in November 1749, a year after the first installment was published, Cleland and Ralph Griffiths were arrested and charged with "corrupting the King's subjects".
 In court, Cleland renounced the novel and it was officially withdrawn.

 As the book became popular, pirate editions appeared.
 It was once believed that the scene near the end, in which Fanny reacts with disgust at the sight of two young men engaging in anal intercourse, was an interpolation made for these pirated editions, but the scene is present in the first edition (p. xxiii).
-In the 19th century, copies of the book sold underground in the UK, the US and elsewhere.
+In the 19th century, copies of the book were sold underground in the UK, the US and elsewhere.
 In 1887, a French edition appeared with illustrations by Édouard-Henri Avril.

 The book eventually made its way to the United States.
 In 1821, a Massachusetts court outlawed Fanny Hill.
 The publisher, Peter Holmes, was convicted for printing a "lewd and obscene" novel.
 Holmes appealed to the Massachusetts Supreme Court.
 He claimed that the judge, relying only on the prosecution's description, had not even seen the book.
-The state Supreme Court wasn't swayed.
+The state Supreme Court was not swayed.
 The Chief Justice wrote that Holmes was "a scandalous and evil disposed person" who had contrived to "debauch and corrupt" the citizens of Massachusetts and "to raise and create in their minds inordinate and lustful desires".